lmueller27/Fusion360PatternsAndTextures/README.md

 Follow the instructions for manually installing an Add-In: https://www.autodesk.com/support/technical/article/caas/sfdcarticles/sfdcarticles/How-to-install-an-ADD-IN-and-Script-in-Fusion-360.html

+### IMPORTANT:
+A detail in the instruction -- which can be easily overlooked -- is that the folder has to have the exact same name as the main script of the Plugin.
+Rename the directory from "Fusion360PatternsAndTextures" (or whatever it is called on your machine) to "Noise, Patterns and Textures".

 Afterward, the Scripts and Add-Ins submenu now displays the Add-In, which can be executed.
 The Add-In button to can be found in the mesh tab under the "MODIFY" tool category.